Create a website SO professional your friends will think you dropped 1k on a fancy web designer.

 The answer is name servers.

-You need to set the name servers AT your domain name registrar (Namecheap) to that of your name servers at Host Gator.
+You need to set the name servers AT your domain name registrar (Namecheap) to that of your name servers at your web host.
 Relax, it’s easy and not technical at all.

 Do you have 2 minutes?